Q. How can I become a member?

 Q. What does it cost to submit a loan application?

-A. There is no application fee for a pre-approval, however once a specific address is identified and before an appraisal is ordered, a $300 application fee is collected.
-This application fee is credited back at closing.
+A. There is no application fee for a pre-approval, however once a specific address is identified and before an appraisal is ordered, a $450 application deposit is collected.
+This application deposit is credited back at closing.

 Q. After I submit my application for a mortgage loan, what happens next?

-A. During your application appointment you will receive and review with your loan officer your Good Faith Estimate and Truth-In-Lending disclosures along with several other disclosures.
+A. During your application appointment you will receive and review with your loan officer your Estimate of cash to close or Loan Estimate along with several other disclosures.
 We will then submit the loan to FannieMae's Desktop Underwriter for initial credit and underwriting approval.
 Processing follows when we may obtain additional verification of income or assets, order the appraisal and title work.
-The loan is underwritten and Mainstreet's Mortgage Committee signs off on the approval.
+The loan is underwritten and cleared to close.
 A closing appointment is scheduled and you are contacted to set up a convenient time to close at our office.

 Q. What if I just want to know how much I can afford?
 Do I have to apply for a mortgage to get "pre-qualified?"

 A. A basic pre-qualifying exercise will give you a feel for how much home you can afford.
 We can visit with you in person or over the phone to estimate how much you can afford based on your current income and monthly obligations.
 Call us at 913-599-1010 to learn more about getting pre-qualified and pre-approved.
 You can also access our calculators to obtain pre-qualifying information.
 It is best to visit Mainstreet's mortgage department before you begin to shop for that new home.
-Being a pre-approved buyer gives you a leg-up in the negotiation process.
+Being a pre-approved buyer gives you the ability to make a qualified offer to purchase a home.
 There is no doubt that a buyer with guaranteed funds has more leverage in a negotiation battle than the buyer who is still waiting to hear back from their lender.